Safe Moving Guidelines

-Packing Tips from the Professionals at North American Van Lines
+Moving and Packing Tips from the Professionals at Ward North American Van Lines

-To help organize your packing, print this page and keep it handy.
+To help organize your packing, print this Moving Guidelines page and keep it handy.

 Packing can be a tedious, labor intensive chore that takes skill and the right materials to prepare household articles for your move.
 Nationwide, packing damage is the second largest source of customer’s claims.

-- Bulky, fragile items like large trophies, statuary, chandeliers and other items that require crating
+- Any other bulky, fragile items that require crating

 Some things should stay with you as you move, such as: